-Both have jobs, love their kids or fur babies, work hard, but in their dating relationship, the Rower is the pursuer who rows the boat.
+Both have jobs, love their kids, hobbies, or fur babies, work hard, but in their dating relationship, the Rower is the pursuer who rows the boat.

 The glowing Pursued Passenger creates breathing room for both of them by focus on a life outside the two of them.
 It is refreshing and relaxed for both.

-All the boats want this lovely passenger as their Pursued Passenger, and The Rower feels like a conqueror because the passenger chose him.
+All the boats want this lovely passenger as their Pursued Passenger, and The Rower feels like a conqueror because the passenger chose him or her.

 Feeling needed, strong, smart in the Pursued’s presence is intoxicating and produces mystery and excitement.

 At some point, the Rower docks the row boat and gets a larger boat, a sail boat that requires more finesse and experience.